Law of excluded middle: Non-constructive proofs over the infinite

-David Hilbert and Luitzen E. J. Brouwer both give examples of the law of excluded middle extended to the infinite.
+Hilbert and Brouwer both give examples of the law of excluded middle extended to the infinite.
 Hilbert's example: "the assertion that either there are only finitely many prime numbers or there are infinitely many" (quoted in Davis 2000:97); and Brouwer's: "Every mathematical species is either finite or infinite."
 (Brouwer 1923 in van Heijenoort 1967:336).
 In general, intuitionists allow the use of the law of excluded middle when it is confined to discourse over finite collections (sets), but not when it is used in discourse over infinite sets (e.g. the natural numbers).
 Thus intuitionists absolutely disallow the blanket assertion: "For all propositions P concerning infinite sets D: P or ~P" (Kleene 1952:48).

 Putative counterexamples to the law of excluded middle include the liar paradox or Quine's paradox.
 Certain resolutions of these paradoxes, particularly Graham Priest's dialetheism as formalised in LP, have the law of excluded middle as a theorem, but resolve out the Liar as both true and false.
 In this way, the law of excluded middle is true, but because truth itself, and therefore disjunction, is not exclusive, it says next to nothing if one of the disjuncts is paradoxical, or both true and false.

 Criticisms

 The Catuṣkoṭi (tetralemma) is an ancient alternative to the law of excluded middle, which examines all four possible assignments of truth values to a proposition and its negation.
 It has been important in Indian logic and Buddhist logic as well as the ancient Greek philosophical school known as Pyrrhonism.

 Many modern logic systems replace the law of excluded middle with the concept of negation as failure.
 Instead of a proposition's being either true or false, a proposition is either true or not able to be proved true.
 These two dichotomies only differ in logical systems that are not complete.
 The principle of negation as failure is used as a foundation for autoepistemic logic, and is widely used in logic programming.
 In these systems, the programmer is free to assert the law of excluded middle as a true fact, but it is not built-in a priori into these systems.

-Mathematicians such as L. E. J. Brouwer and Arend Heyting have also contested the usefulness of the law of excluded middle in the context of modern mathematics.
+Mathematicians such as Brouwer and Arend Heyting have also contested the usefulness of the law of excluded middle in the context of modern mathematics.